pedobry/esphome-smartboiler/README.md

 ```

 I strongly recommend adding a switch to enable/disable the monitoring.
-The water heater allows to connect only one device at a time and you might need to disconnect the monitoring when you want to use mobile application for some complex setting or firmware upgrade.
+The water heater allows only one device to connect at a time, and you might need to disconnect the monitoring when you want to use the mobile application for some complex settings or firmware upgrades.

 ### 2. Pairing with PIN

-Once you flash ESP32 and power it on, it will autogenerate random UUID and try to connect to the water heater.
-Since it's not paired yet, it will end up in `Require PIN` state (with PIN visible on water heater display).
-At this moment you can enter the PIN in Home Assistant and it will finish the pairing process.
+Once you flash the ESP32 and power it on, it will auto-generate a random UUID and try to connect to the water heater.
+Since it's not paired yet, it will end up in the `Require PIN` state (with the PIN visible on the water heater display).
+At this moment, you can enter the PIN in Home Assistant and it will finish the pairing process.

 > **Important:**\
-> The water heater keeps PIN visible only for about 20 seconds, then it disconnects the client and the pairing process restarts. water heater generates always new PIN on each attempt.
-Wait for HA until it shows state `Require PIN` and only then enter the PIN.\
+> The water heater keeps the PIN visible only for about 20 seconds, then it disconnects the client and the pairing process restarts.
+The water heater always generates a new PIN on each attempt.
+Wait for HA until it shows the state `Require PIN` and only then enter the PIN.\
 \
-Changing/setting PIN in other states is ignored.\
+Changing/setting the PIN in other states is ignored.\
-Once the pairing is completed (state is `Connected`), PIN value is also ignored.
+Once the pairing is completed (state is `Connected`), the PIN value is also ignored.

-The ESP32 stores UUID in NVM and pairing is persistent between restarts.
+The ESP32 stores the UUID in NVM and pairing is persistent between restarts.

 ### How to reset UUID